MaxMeier20/MyGitNotes/popos.md

 If there is need to roll back the rollback:
 > echo 'blacklist amdgpu' | sudo tee /etc/modprobe.d/blacklist-amdgpu.conf
 > sudo update-initramfs -u -k all

+General Information and other methods are available [here](https://linuxconfig.org/amd-radeon-ubuntu-20-04-driver-installation)